The University School

 Faculty and Staff

 The University School instructors have advanced academic degrees and are certified by the Pennsylvania Department of Education.
 Our faculty works closely with the students and families to ensure that learning is an enjoyable and rewarding experience and that success is achieved.
-Get to know our 2022-2023 team below:

 Mrs. Nicole Lockerman